G-Core/product-documentation/documentation/dns/dns-records.md

 In this record, here is what each component means:

 - `sample-test.com.` is the domain name that corresponds to the server.
-- `16015` is the Time to Live (TTL) for the DNS record in seconds, which indicates how long the record is cached by servers or resolvers.
+- `16015` is the DNS record's Time to Live (TTL) in seconds, which indicates how long the record is cached by servers or resolvers.
 - `IN` is the class that stands for "internet."
 - `AAAA` is the record type.
 - `2606:2800:220:1:248:1893:25c8:1946` is the IPv6 address of the server to which the domain name corresponds.